RoyalIcing/Orb/site/concepts/platform-agnostic.md

 Orb lets you think and write in WebAssembly, working directly with the primitives it has, with a little bit of Elixir sugar syntax.

 It uses lightweight conventions that let you integrate into any platform.
 That way you can write once, and then plugin anywhere.

+Here’s a table of what features work in what browser and JavaScript-based engines: https://webassembly.org/features/